Ergonyx/ApexAlerts/README.md

 The large blue glowing effects in the background.
 Just like the previously mentioned effect, I can't make anything work the way I want it to.

+There is a video reference file that shows what I'm trying to recreate.

 ### My Environment

 * This was designed to work with a 1280x720 canvas.